 We ensure statistical confidence by calculating the 90% confidence interval with an acceptable error of 10% of the mean.
 The 90% confidence intervals are not shown in the graphs for clarity.
-These intervals vary for different loss rates and retransmission policies, but on average the 90% confidence interval is about +/- 2-5 seconds around the mean.
-The largest 90% confidence interval is about +/- 13 seconds around the mean; as expected, larger confidence intervals tend to occur for higher loss rates and policies that use the alternate path more often.
+These intervals vary for different loss rates and retransmission policies, but on average the 90% confidence interval is about ± 2 -5 s around the mean.
+The largest 90% confidence interval is about ± 13 s around the mean; as expected, larger confidence intervals tend to occur for higher loss rates and policies that use the alternate path more often.

-Figure 6 clearly shows, as expected, that AllRtxSame's performance is uninfluenced by the alternate path's loss rate or by the stale RTO problem.
-Following the same trends observed in Section II-B, the graphs in Figure 6 also show that AllRtxAlt may improve performance when the alternate path's loss rate is lower than the primary's, but the stale RTO problem dominates performance.
+Fig. 6 clearly shows, as expected, that AllRtxSame's performance is uninfluenced by the alternate path's loss rate or by the stale RTO problem.
+Following the same trends observed in Section 2, the graphs in Fig. 6 also show that AllRtxAlt may improve performance when the alternate path's loss rate is lower than the primary's, but the stale RTO problem dominates performance.
 First, AllRtxAlt does worse than AllRtxSame when both paths have the same bandwidth, delay, and loss rate.
 Second, AllRtxAlt degrades performance more often than it improves performance, and the degree to which AllRtxAlt degrades performance is significantly higher than the degree to which it improves performance.
 For example, when the primary path loss rate is 5%, AllRtxAlt improves performance over AllRtxSame by 21% when the alternate path loss rate is 0%, but degrades performance by more than double (108%) when the alternate path loss rate is 10%.

 FrSameRtoAlt, a hybrid policy, compromises between the advantages and disadvantages of AllRtxAlt and AllRtxSame.
-At low primary path loss rates (e.g., top graph in Figure 6), FrSameRtoAlt and AllRtxSame perform similarly.
+At low primary path loss rates (e.g. top graph in Fig. 6), FrSameRtoAlt and AllRtxSame perform similarly.
 Most lost packets at such loss rates are detected by the fast retransmit algorithm, and thus are retransmitted to the same destination.
 The relatively few timeouts that occur in these conditions are not enough to significantly influence the results.

 As the primary path loss rate increases, AllRtxSame and FrSameRtoAlt begin to perform differently.
 An increase in the number of timeouts causes FrSameRtoAlt to send more traffic to the alternate destination.
-As a result, FrSameRtoAlt's performance depends more on the alternate path's loss rate.
-However, since FrSameRtoAlt does not send fast retransmissions to the alternate destination, the alternate path's loss rate influences FrSameRtoAlt's performance less than AllRtxAlt's.
+As a result, FrSameRtoAlt's